Collective Bargaining, Restructuring

 Collective bargaining – trends and developments

 Collective bargaining is a core activity of trade unions and EPSU’s affiliates negotiate with public service employers at every level.
 This can range from national public-sector wide bargaining to sector and local negotiations with public sector employers but also private and non-profit providers of public services.
 EPSU works with the European Trade Union Confederation to try to improve collective bargaining rights for all workers across Europe.
 We also act as a European information point so that EPSU affiliates are aware of trends in public service negotiations.
-EPSU’s collective bargaining newsletter provides regular updates on developments across Europe and this briefing gives an overview of the state of play in the main agreements in each country.
+EPSU’s collective bargaining newsletter provides regular updates on developments across Europe.

 The three national trade union confederations – SAK, STTK and AKAVA – are extremely concerned about the new centre-right coalition government’s wide-ranging programme of attacks on trade union and workers’ rights and are planning events and protests in response.
 The government, which includes representatives of the far-right Finns Party is planning to impose restrictions on sympathetic and political strike action, a €200 fine for individual strikers when a strike is found to be illegal and a dramatic increase in fines on trade union for illegal action.
 It is also likely that further

 The CGIL trade union confederation is organising a national demonstration in Rome on 7 October calling for a wide range of measures in support of workers and collective bargaining and in defence of the welfare state.
 CGIL is demanding higher pay and pensions to address the increased cost of living along with action to renew collective agreements and legislation to block the signing of agreements by unrepresentative worker organisations.
 The confederation is also calling for action to eliminate the gender pay gap and the introduction of a minimum hourly wage.
 The CGIL’s other demands cover